EETChallenge/challenge_demo_code/README.md

 <details>
 <summary><b>Citation</b></summary>
 <p><code>
-Please cite our paper and report if you find our work useful!
+Please cite our challenge report and 3ET paper if you find our work useful!

 @inproceedings{wang2024event,
   title={Event-based eye tracking.
 AIS 2024 challenge survey}, author={Wang, Zuowen and Gao, Chang and Wu, Zongwei and Conde, Marcos V and Timofte, Radu and Liu, Shih-Chii and Chen, Qinyu and Zha, Zheng-Jun and Zhai, Wei and Han, Han and others},